Angel (Aretha Franklin song)

 "Angel" is a soul ballad recorded by American singer Aretha Franklin.
 The song was co-written by Aretha's sister, Carolyn, and Sonny Sanders.
-Aretha co-produced the song with Quincy Jones and it originally appeared on Aretha's 1973 album Hey Now Hey (The Other Side of the Sky).
-It was released as a single in June 1973 and went on to top the US R&B Singles chart for two weeks while reaching number twenty on the Pop chart.
+Aretha co-produced the song with Quincy Jones and it originally appeared on Aretha's nineteenth album, Hey Now Hey (The Other Side of the Sky) (1973).
+It was released as a single by Atlantic in June 1973 and went on to top the US R&B Singles chart for two weeks while reaching number twenty on the Pop chart.
 The single sold over 900,000 copies.

+Record World predicted that it "should be a monster in no time at all."